SFe-Team-was-taken/SFe/sfe-specification-4.0u8.md

 - the 12 bytes representing `SFe-static` as 10 UTF-8 characters followed by two zero bytes.
 - the 20 bytes representing `SFe-static with TSC` as 19 UTF-8 characters followed by one zero byte.
-- the 20 bytes representing `SFe-static (8-bit)` as 18 UTF-8 characters followed by two zero bytes.
-- the 28 bytes representing `SFe-static (8-bit) with TSC` as 27 UTF-8 characters followed by one zero byte.

-The field should not be longer than 28 bytes in SFe 4.0.
+The field should not be longer than 20 bytes in SFe 4.0.

 If the `SFty` sub-chunk is missing or its contents are an undefined value or in an invalid format, other properties of the structure should be used to determine the variant of SFe that is in use.
 Do not assume `SFe-static`; only use such a value when it is evident beyond a reasonable doubt that the file used is in the `SFe-static` format.